 All public consultations are posted on our website and we formally circulate a notice to relevant stakeholders.
 All comments made on our website during a written consultation are published on the College’s website and can be viewed even if the consultation has closed.
 Comments on the website must adhere to the Posting Guidelines.
 In all situations, you can also provide feedback by email or by mail.

 In 2016, the College adopted a principles-based approach to the development of the standards of practice, which required a review of all of the College’s existing standards.
 The first part of the review was completed in 2018, which resulted in a number of standards being rescinded and the Professional Standards for Midwives being implemented.

-The College is now completing work as part of Phase 2 and is requesting feedback on the following:
+The College completed work as part of Phase 2 and requested feedback on the following:

 - Rescinding the Consultation and Transfer of Care Standard (CTCS), implementing the Midwifery Scope of Practice Guide, and adding a standard to the Professional Standards for Midwives that sets minimum expectations for midwives after a transfer of care.